quincyomoruyi6-lang/quincyomoruyi6-lang/README.md

 ↓
 Understand the vulnerability
 ↓
-Learn how to secure it
+Learn how to secure it and pretty much become more nerdy
 ---

 ## ¤ Projects

 》 **◇ Check out my Repositories for my projects**

-> **More projects coming soon. **
+> **More projects are still coming.
+So definitely expect more**

 ---

-## 📚 Learning & Building With
+## 🗺 Learning & Building With
 - 》 TCM Security Training
 - 》 PortSwigger Web Security Academy
-- 》 Hands-on Labs
+- 》 YouTube
-- 》 Practical Projects & Experimentation
+- 》 other resources and writeups from experienced hackers and discord community

 ---

 ## 🕳 Mindset
 > **Don't just run the tool.
-Understand what the tool is doing.**
+Understand what the tool is doing.** Don't focus on obsessing on a tool instead focus on understanding what the tool does the workflow builds on as your grow

 ---
 ## 📈 GitHub Stats
 <p align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=quincyomoruyi6-lang&show_icons=true&theme=tokyonight" />
 </p>